WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   - AWS recommends **spinning another SFN execution** which carries the work from the initial execution.

+#### Distributed Map

+- Does not feed your "processor" (could be a lambda function) the content of the S3 bucket.
+You still have to read it yourself.

+- Enables you to **perform a very high concurrency map jobs over different data (has a native S3 integration)**.

+  - It will **list the s3 files for you and write the result of ALL the map runs to a given s3 bucket as well**.

+    - Keep in mind that the **result file cannot exceed 5gb in size**.
+If **it does, the feature will split the results and write multiple files**.

+      - Pretty neat, the "reduce" step is somewhat implemented for you automatically.

 ### IAM

 - **IAM** is universal, **is global**, does not apply to regions